weder96/aws-certification-learning/module-26/README.md

 - A single blob in a repository cannot be more than 2 GB in size.
 - Total size of your files in a single commit should not be more than 20 MB.
 - An individual file should not exceed 6 MB.

+### Key Features

+- **Git-based Repository**: Provides a secure and scalable Git repository for storing and versioning your source code.
+- **Integrated with AWS Services**: Seamlessly integrates with AWS tools like CodeBuild, CodeDeploy, and CodePipeline, making it easy to build a complete CI/CD pipeline.
+- **Secure and Private**: CodeCommit ensures that repositories are secure, private, and integrated with IAM for fine-grained access control.
+- **Scalable and Highly Available**: As a fully managed service, CodeCommit automatically scales with your usage and ensures high availability.

+### Use Cases

+- **Version Control**: Used primarily for storing and versioning code in a private and secure repository.
+- **Integration with CI/CD**: Works well with AWS CI/CD tools like CodePipeline, CodeBuild, and CodeDeploy to automate the delivery process.

 **Cheat Sheets**